-The main objectives of the AC SAF is to process, archive, validate and disseminate atmospheric composition products ( $O_3$ , $NO_2$ , $SO_2$ , BrO, HCHO, $H_2O$ and OCIO), aerosol products and surface ultraviolet radiation products utilising the satellites of EUMETSAT.
-The majority of the AC SAF products are based on data from the GOME-2 spectrometers onboard Metop-A and Metop-B satellites.
+The main objectives of the AC SAF is to process, archive, validate and disseminate atmospheric composition products (O_3 , NO_2 , SO_2 , BrO, HCHO, H_2O and OCIO), aerosol products and surface ultraviolet radiation products utilising the satellites of EUMETSAT.
+The majority of the AC SAF products are based on data from the GOME-2 spectrometers onboard the Metop-A, -B and -C satellites.

 Another important task of the AC SAF is the research and development in radiative transfer modelling and inversion methods for obtaining long-term, high-quality atmospheric composition products from the satellite measurements.